 You'll receive a payout in 3-4 business days.

-How long do I have to make a claim after the end of the sublease?
+How long do I have to make a claim after the end of the lease?

-Your renter's security deposit will be automatically released fourteen days after the last day of the sublease.
+Your renter's security deposit will be automatically released fourteen days after the last day of the lease.
 You must make any claims before this date.
 Caretaker is unable to extend this claim period.